 2/3 cup (75 grams) chopped walnuts or pecans, optional

-Position an oven rack in the lower third of the oven and heat to 325 degrees F. Line the bottom and sides of an 8-inch square baking pan with parchment paper or aluminum foil, leaving an overhang on two opposite sides.
-(This helps when removing the baked brownies from the pan, once cooled).
+Position an oven rack in the middle of the oven and heat to 325 degrees F. Line the bottom and sides of an 8-inch x 8-inch square baking pan with parchment paper or aluminum foil, leaving an overhang on opposite sides to help remove the baked brownies from the pan.

 Prepare a double-boiler by filling a medium saucepan with water about 2 inches deep.
 Heat the water until barely simmering.
 See the notes section below for tips on making these without a double-boiler and instead using a microwave or making them directly in a saucepan.

 Combine the butter, sugar, cocoa powder, and salt in a medium heat-safe bowl.
 Rest the bowl over the simmering water.
 If the bottom of the bowl touches the water, remove a little water from the saucepan.

 Stir the mixture occasionally until the butter has melted and the mixture is quite warm.
 Don’t worry if it looks gritty; it will become smooth once you add the eggs and flour.

 Remove the bowl from the saucepan, and set aside for 5 minutes or until it is only warm, not hot.

 Add the eggs, one at a time, stirring vigorously after each one.